 Once a quorum has been established, approval of each of the proposals to amend our Articles of Incorporation to effect the Reverse/Forward Stock Split, including the proposed amendment to our Articles of Incorporation to effect the Reverse Stock Split and the proposed amendment to our Articles of Incorporation to effect the Forward Stock Split, will require the affirmative vote of at least a majority of the votes eligible to be cast by shareholders at the Special Meeting on the particular proposal and at least two-thirds (2/3) of the votes actually cast by shareholders at the Special Meeting on the particular proposal.
 All other proposals that properly may come before the Special Meeting will require the affirmative vote of at least a majority of the votes eligible to be cast.
-While approval of the proposed amendment to our Articles of Incorporation to effect the Reverse Stock Split will not be conditioned on approval of the proposed amendment to our Articles of Incorporation to effect the Forward Stock Split, the approval of the latter proposal (relating to the Forward Stock Split) will be conditioned on the approval of the former proposal (relating to the Reverse Stock Split).
+While approval of the proposed amendment to our Articles of Incorporation to effect the Forward Stock Split, the approval of the proposed amendment to our Articles of Incorporation to effect the Forward Stock Split, the approval of the proposed amendment to our Articles of Incorporation to effect the Forward Stock Split, the approval of the latter proposal (relating to the Forward Stock Split) will be conditioned on the approval of the former proposal (relating to the Reverse Stock Split).
 Shareholders may abstain from voting on any or all of these proposals.
 If your shares are voted to "abstain" with respect to any of these proposals, this will have the same effect as a vote against the proposal.